silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/11-DataMiningConcepts.md

 - patterns with time series:
 	- can record stock prices per time
 ## clustering:
+- unsupervised learning from data without classes/labels
-- will divide a population into groups, and members of the same group will be very similiar
+- will divide a population into groups, and members of the same group will be very similar
+- Uses K-means clustering (where k is the number of groups)
+- Goal is to:
+	- minimize inter-similarity between groups
+	- maximize intra-similarity between groups
+- Algorithm:
+	- If suppose k=2, then I will make 2 means, with any arbitrary initialization (the mean doesn't have to be correct)
+	- We are on a cartesian plane, we measure the distance between the 2 means and the data point
+	- The data set will be assigned to the group of the mean with least distance
+	- After going through all data points will repeat, the same as above, but replacing the 2 means with the mean of the previous iterations group
+	-